USDFI (USDFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USDFI Historical Price

-According to the latest data gathered on USDFI live price page, the current price of USDFI is 0.574536USD.
-The circulating supply of USDFI(USDFI) is 999.00K USDFI , giving it a market capitalization of $574.00K.
+According to the latest data gathered on USDFI live price page, the current price of USDFI is 0.652013USD.
+The circulating supply of USDFI(USDFI) is 999.00K USDFI , giving it a market capitalization of $651.36K.

 The USDFI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.